jackiboi307/cargo-short/README.md

 # cargo-short

-Shorter output for cargo, to be used with the `check` command.
+Shorter output for cargo, to be used with the `check` or `build` command.

 ## Usage